freenas/freenas-docs/userguide/reporting.rst

   * `Processes and Uptime
     <https://collectd.org/wiki/index.php/Plugin:Processes>`__
-    displays the number of processes, grouped by state.
+    displays the number of processes.
+It is grouped by state.

   * `Uptime <https://collectd.org/wiki/index.php/Plugin:Uptime>`__
     keeps track of the system uptime, the average running time, and